Team Genius

 Getting airport lounge access with your credit card requires a little preparation for maximum enjoyment.

 Since most lounges are located past security, you'll need a same-day boarding pass.
-And most airport lounges don't allow travellers to stay longer than three hours, unless it's a connecting flight, so don't arrive at the airport for the first leg of your journey too early.
+And most airport lounges don't allow travellers to stay longer than 3 hours, unless it's a connecting flight, so don't arrive at the airport for the first leg of your journey too early.

 Finally, make sure to look up the entry requirements for the lounge you want to visit and your credit card.